Some links in this post may be affiliate links

 A look-alike plant but quite different from Philodendron selloum is Monstera deliciosa (Swiss Cheese Plant) whose leaves have holes rather than the seperated lobes in Philodendron selloum.

-If you are looking to add this tree-like Philodendron to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).
+If you are looking to add this Tree-like Philodendron to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Water your Lacy Tree Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist but never soggy to avoid yellowing of leaves and rotting of stems.
+Water Lacy Tree Philodendron thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but never soggy to prevent rotting of stems, drooping and yellowing of leaves, and leaf loss.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and avoid leggy and lopsided growth.